attachmentsme/pollio/blog.md

 Examples
 --------

-[pollio](https://github.com/attachmentsme/pollio) Is a lightweight polling library built using the methodologies discussed in this post, check it out.
+[Pollio](https://github.com/attachmentsme/pollio) is a lightweight polling library built using the methodologies discussed in this post, check it out.